dewdgi/wheel-emulator-windows/logics.md

 ### Thread 3: USB Gadget Polling (Event-Driven)
 - Only active in USB Gadget mode
-- Waits for host polls using `poll()`
+- Wakes up when `state_dirty` is set, serializes the 13-byte G29 report, and calls `WriteHIDBlocking()` until the host accepts it
-- Becomes the sole writer to `/dev/hidg0`, retrying with short blocking waits so no HID frame is ever dropped due to `EAGAIN`
+- Sole writer to `/dev/hidg0`, so report ordering stays deterministic
-- Receives OUTPUT reports (FFB commands) from the host and forwards them to `ParseFFBCommand()`
 - **Mutex:** Locks only long enough to grab a snapshot right before serializing the HID report

+### Thread 4: USB Gadget OUTPUT (Event-Driven)
+- Also only active in gadget mode
+- Blocks on `poll(POLLIN)` for `/dev/hidg0`, reads OUTPUT transfers in 7-byte slices, and immediately calls `ParseFFBCommand()`
+- Keeps Logitech driver OUTPUT queue empty so the physics thread reacts as soon as the host sends torque updates
+- Shares no mutexes; only touches the small `gadget_output_pending` buffer and then defers to `ParseFFBCommand()` (which locks `state_mutex`)

 **Synchronization:**
 - All shared state protected by `state_mutex`